pnxenopoulos/awpy/CONTRIBUTING.md

 go test -fuzz=FuzzParseTeamBuy -fuzztime 30s
 ```

-Do not forget to also run the python tests as explained above.
+Don't forget to run the Python tests as explained above -- changes in the Go code likely change the JSON output!

 If you are adding functionality aim to also add go tests to avoid bug and future regressions.
-In case changes to the go code were required to make sure it does not crash on certain
-kinds of demos please also add unit tests for these demos in the python tests.

-For us to run these tests ourselves to verify the results and make sure no future changes
-break you fix again please also upload the demo(s) to a file sharing service so that
-we can include them in our [set of testing demos](/tests/test_data.json).
+If you are adding a test that requires a specific demo, please let us know so that we can include them in our set of testing demos.
-You can also already prefill this file and use the link to your file hoster as a
-temporary place holder.
+While developing, you can also edit the [test_data.json](/tests/test_data.json) file to include wherever you are hosting the test demo file.

 ## Thanks